steveschnepp/blog.pwkf.org/_drafts/data-is-king-or-code-is-king.md

 ---
 layout: post
-title: "\"Data Is King\" or \"Code Is King\" ?"
+title: A Tale of 2 Programming Religions
 tags: [sql, database]
 author: Steve SCHNEPP
 ---

-An often overlooked secret of **computing** is that it **is** all and mostly about 2 things : **data** and **algorithms**.
+The obvious but overlooked secret of **computing** is that it is always about only 2 things:

+* Datas
+* Algorithms

-The resulting 2 kinds of programmers differ in their relationship with the code they produce, especially in how it handles data.
+This binary divide translates itself into a partition of 2 kinds of programmers.
+They differ in the architecture style of the code they produce.

-## Code is King

-Several key points :

-* The most important asset is the code.
-Special care is taken to put layer upon layer in order to be able for the code to survive any change outside itself.
+Which exhibits itself in how they treat data.

+## What do you worship?

+### Holy Code

+Key points:

+* Application Architecture Modeling is the biggest time investment.
+* Coding speed is paramount, but needs more experience
+* Onboarding of new devs is slower, as code is more complex and usually takes advantage of all syntax sugar.
 * Databases are mostly taken as a glorified data dump.
 * Data constraints (unicity &amp; nullness) are enforced at the application level.

-* Coding speed is paramount.
+Everything is done to ensure that **every change is only changing a small area**.

+One's most important asset is the code.
+As it is fully debugged & testest, it therefore should not change much.
+Additions are welcome for added features.
+Special care is taken to put layer upon layer in order to be able for the code to survive any outside change, usually via anticorruption patterns.

 The PHP/MySQL tandem is a typical example of this philosophy, I think this has precisely led to the common understanding that MySQL is a database that is